hasenbanck/exa_tim/README.md

  # Licence

- CERN Open Hardware Licence v1.2
+ This hardware design is licenced under CERN Open Hardware Licence v1.2

+ The packages3d files are excluded from this licence.